Have you Been Denied a SSDI or SSI Claim?

 How the Social Security Administration (SSA), determines whether you qualify is a 5 step test:

-3. SSA will determine if your condition meets is criteria (listing)?
+3. SSA will determine if your condition: Meets its criteria (listing)?
 This is where a lot of claims are denied, SSA has a proprietary list of medical conditions they consider "severe" enough to keep a person from gainful employment.
 If the disability/ailment isn't on their list SSA will evaluate whether the disability is similar enough to the other conditions on the list.
 If it is similar, your claim may move forward, if not it will be denied.
 If it is similar, then SSA moves on to the next step.

-4. Are you able to do the same work/job you previously were able to?
+4. SSA will determine whether you: Can Do The Same or Similar Work You Used To?
 SSA will determine if your condition/impairment keeps you from doing what you previously did, if not, they will determine you don't qualify, if you are unable then the determination moves to the final step, step 5.